mattjnewberry/dream-stays/TUTORIAL.md

 ### Exercise 0: Picking a location [15 minutes]

-:information_source: Info for workshop lead, if codesandbox is not working, we may have to use codepen and use the html and css in the /alt directory.
-Most of the HTML and CSS exercises will still work but they cannot save their work without creating an account.

 1. First, pick a location.
 This can be any location you like.
 Perhaps there's a place you've always wanted to visit or just random town from google maps!

 2. Next, we want to actually start working on our website!